jhoerr/cloudmesh-manual/docs-source/source/storage/storage.rst

 -  https://github.com/cloudmesh/cloudmesh-storage/tree/master/tests

-We also developed a general pytest that works accross providers and can be invoked as follows
+We also developed a general pytest that works across providers and can be invoked as follows

 .. code:: bash